Yellow floating heart

 About This Species

-Native to Eurasia, Yellow floating heart is an aquatic species that resembles water lily.
-It spreads both by seed and vegetatively making this species extremely difficult control.
+Yellow floating heart (Water fringe, Fringed water lily, Entire marshwort) is an aquatic species that resembles water lily.
+It spreads both by seed and vegetatively making this species extremely difficult to control.
 It forms dense mats that impede water flow and disturbs sensitive aquatic habitats.
-It was initially used as an ornamental pond plant but has escaped cultivation and has the potential to cause major damage in BC – if you see this species, be sure to report it immediately.
-Yellow floating hear prefers depths of 0-4 m and slow-moving water.
+It was initially used as an ornamental pond plant introduced from its native range of East Asia and the Mediterranean but has escaped cultivation and has the potential to cause major damage in BC.
+Yellow floating heart prefers depths of 0-4 m and slow-moving water.
+Yellow floating heart is designated as a Provincial EDRR species by the BC Provincial Priority Invasive Species List.

 How to Identify

-Yellow floating heart has round, floating leaves 3-15 cm in diameter that sit on the surface of the water, typically found growing in dense mats.
-When flowering, the single yellow flowers appear on stalks above the leaf.
+A single yellow flower appears on a stalk above the leaf.
 The fruit is a flattened, oval capsule that turns from green to brown as it matures and ripens.

 Take Action